 "Not a handsome man by Hollywood standards, Boone has a nose faintly reminiscent of the late W. C. Fields and pale blue eyes that cannot be described as deep or burning or penetrating.
 He has had to crash Hollywood on the strength of his craftsmanship and abundant energy," wrote TV Guide in 1958.

-"Boone's face, of which a girl I once knew said, 'It's so ugly, it's beautiful,' could be that of a medieval seignuer about to exercise his droit.
-A medieval seignuer, I might add, recently stung by hunting wasps, for the face is pocked and puffy, and, in Boone's words, more 'interesting' than handsome." this from writer Richard Gehman in 1961
+"Boone's face, of which a girl I once knew said, 'It's so ugly, it's beautiful,' could be that of a medieval seigneur about to exercise his Droit.
+A medieval seigneur, I might add, recently stung by hunting wasps, for the face is pocked and puffy, and, in Boone's words, more 'interesting' than handsome." this from writer Richard Gehman in 1961

-"A magnificently ruined face!" said wrtier Richard Schickel in 1961.
+"A magnificently ruined face!" said writer Richard Schickel in 1961.

 All this praise, yet during the 1960s, Boone appeared regularly on other television programs.
 He was an occasional guest panelist and also a mystery guest on What's My Line?, the Sunday Night CBS-TV quiz show.
-On that show, he talked with host John Charles Daly about their days working together on the TV show The Front Page.
+He talked with host John Charles Daly about their days working together on the TV show The Front Page.
 Boone also had his own television anthology, The Richard Boone Show.
-Even though it aired only from 1963 to 1964, he received his fourth Emmy nomination for it in 1964.
+Even though it aired only from 1963 to 1964, he received his fourth Emmy nomination in 1964.

 Along with The Danny Kaye Show and The Dick Van Dyke Show, The Richard Boone Show won a Golden Globe for Best Show in 1964.
-After cancellation of his weekly show, Boone and his family moved to Honolulu, Hawaii.
-While living on Oahu, it was actually Richard Boone who helped persuade Leonard Freeman to film Hawaii Five-O exclusively in the state of Hawaii.
+After the cancellation of his weekly show, Boone and his family moved to Honolulu, Hawaii.
+While living on Oahu, it was actually Richard Boone who helped persuade Leonard Freeman to film Hawaii Five-O exclusively in Hawaii.

-Prior to that, Freeman had planned to do "establishing" location shots in Hawaii but principal production in southern California.
-Boone and others convinced Freeman that the islands could offer all necessary support for a major TV series and would provide an authenticity otherwise unobtainable.
+Before that, Freeman had planned to do "establishing" location shots in Hawaii but principal production in southern California.
+Boone and others convinced Freeman that the islands could offer all necessary support for a major TV series and provide an authenticity otherwise unobtainable.

 Leonard Freeman was so impressed by Boone's love of Hawaii that he actually offered him the role of Steve McGarrett.
-Boone turned it down, and the role went to Jack Lord who also shared Boone's enthusiasm for Hawaii -- something which Freeman considered vital to the success of the series.
+Boone turned it down, and the role went to Jack Lord, who also shared Boone's enthusiasm for Hawaii -- something which Freeman considered vital to the series's success.
 Boone at that time had shot a pilot for CBS called Kona Coast, that he hoped CBS would adopt it as a series, but sorry to say they went with Hawaii Five-0 instead.